 Tomato (Solanum lycopersicon) is the second most important and popular vegetable crop after potato in terms of world vegetable production.
-It belongs to the family Solanaceae and is considered a native of Peruvian or Mexican region.
-It is grown world-wide both for its fresh and processed products.
-It is an important protective food because of its special nutritive value as it contains abundant and well balanced nutrition consisting of minerals (potassium, magnesium, calcium, iron, zinc, etc.), vitamins (A, B1, B2, C, E, etc.), dietary fibre, citric acid, etc. In addition, the red pigment of the lycopene, which tomato fruit contains in plenty, has recently attracted interest, because of its high antioxidant property.
+It is an important protective food because of its special nutritive value as it contains abundant and well balanced nutrition consisting of minerals (potassium, magnesium, calcium, iron, zinc, etc.), vitamins (A, B1, B2, C, E etc.), dietary fibre, citric acid etc. In addition, the red pigment of the lycopene, which tomato fruit contains in plenty, has recently attracted interest, because of its high antioxidant property.

-Although tomato is a self-pollinated crop, there is genetic diversity not only in the morphological features but also in the quality attributes as reported by Abushita et al. (1).
-An improvement in yield and guality in tomato is mostly achieved by selecting the genotypes with desirable character combinations existing in nature or by hybridization.
-The success of hybridization programme depends upon selection of suitable parents of diverse origin.
-Therefore, 30 tomato genotypes including advance lines were evaluated in a randomized block design with three replications at Horticultural Farm of ICAR Research Complex for NEH Region, Umiam Meghalava for two seasons.
-All recommended agro-techniques were followed to raise a healthy crop.
+Although tomato is a self-pollinated crop, there is genetic diversity not only in the morphological features but also in the quality attributes (Abushita et al., 1).
+An improvement in yield and guality in tomato is mostly achieved by selecting genotypes with desirable character combinations existing in nature or by hybridization.
+The success of hybridization programme depends upon selection of suitable parents of diverse origin (Bauchet and Causse, 3).
+Therefore, 30 tomato genotypes including advance lines were evaluated in a randomized block design with three replications at Horticultural Farm of ICAR Research Complex for NEH Region, Umiam Meghalaya for two years.
+All recommended agrotechniques were followed to raise a healthy crop.
 Five plants were selected at random in each plot to record the observations on 19 yield and quality related traits.
-Mahalanobis (4) generalized distance (D2) was used to determine the degree of divergence and the genotypes were grouped into clusters following Tocher's method (Rao, 6).
+Mahalanobis (4) generalized distance (D2) was used to determine the degree of divergence and the genotypes were grouped into clusters following Tocher's method (Rao, 7).
 The data analysis was carried out using SPAR-1 (Statistical Package for Agricultural Data Analysis) software of Indian Agricultural Statistical Research Institute, New Delhi.

-Mahalanobis D2 statistics helped in grouping 30 tomato genotypes of into five clusters (Table 1).
-Cluster I had 26 genotypes, while, cluster II, III, IV and V were monogenotypic.
-The intra- and inter-cluster distances indicated that cluster I recorded maximum intra cluster distance of 40.67, whereas, clusters II, III, IV and V had zero intra-cluster distance because those were solitary clusters.
+Mahalanobis D2 statistics helped in grouping 30 tomato genotypes into five clusters (Table 1).
+Cluster I had 26 genotypes, while clusters II, III, IV and V were monogenotypic.
+The intra- and inter-cluster distances indicated that cluster I recorded maximum intracluster distance of 40.67, whereas, clusters II, III, IV and V had zero intra-cluster distance because those were solitary clusters.
 The maximum inter-cluster D2 values were obtained between clusters III and IV (159.23) followed by clusters IV and V (139.32).
 The smallest inter-cluster distance was observed between II and IV (44.03).

 Among the 19 characters, average fruit weight contributed maximum (60%) towards genetic divergence followed by juice content (27.82%), lycopene (3.68%), β -carotene (2.76%), acidity (1.84%) and ascorbic acid (1.38%).
 Pericarp thickness and number of fruits per plant contributed 0.69% of divergence each.
 Days to 50% flowering, plant height and fruit length contributed 0.23% each towards genetic divergence.
 Remaining eight characters did not show any contribution towards genetic divergence.
-Ara et al. (2) also reported the maximum contribution of the traits like, fruit yield/plant, fruit size, fruit weight and number of primary branches towards the genetic divergence in tomato.
+Ara et al. (2) also reported the maximum contribution of the traits like fruit yield/ plant, fruit size, fruit weight and number of primary branches towards the genetic divergence in tomato.
 The results on cluster mean analysis are presented in Table 2.
-In case of plant height, maximum value (85.26 cm) was noticed in cluster IV and minimum (45.44 cm) in cluster V. Maximum mean values for
+In case of plant height maximum value (85.26 cm) was noticed in cluster IV and minimum (45.44 cm) in cluster V. Maximum mean values for number of primary branches per plant (6.22) was observed in cluster II.
+Minimum number of days to